scionproto/scion/doc/BeaconExtensions.md

 - Intra-AS Maximum Bandwidth Information describes the smallest maximum bandwidth available on any link that lies on the intra-AS routing path, i.e. the path from an interface to the egress interface.

 Bandwidth is measured at the granularity of Kb/s.
 Use cases of such information include:

-- Allows to augment path selection policy, such that unsuitable paths can be excluded a priori
+- Allows to augment path selection policy, such that unsuitable paths can be excluded a priori.
-- Avoid connections that are prone to congestion due to a low-bandwidth bottleneck somewhere
+- Avoid connections that are prone to congestion due to a low-bandwidth bottleneck somewhere.

 ### Conceptual Implementation Maximum Bandwidth

 The maximum bandwidth information will be comprised of 3 main parts:

-- A variable number of maximum bandwidth clusters
+- A variable number of maximum bandwidth clusters.
-- The bandwidth of the egress connection
+- The bandwidth of the egress connection.
-- The intra-AS maximum bandwidth between the ingress and egress interface of the AS in the absence of shortcut/peering paths
+- The intra-AS maximum bandwidth between the ingress and egress interface of the AS in the absence of shortcut/peering paths.

 A maximum bandwidth cluster serves to pool all interfaces which have the same total maximum bandwidth.
 For peering interfaces, the total maximum bandwidth is calculated as the minimum between the intra-AS bandwidth and the bandwidth of the inter-AS peering link.
 A cluster will include all interfaces with values in the interval (baseline-5, baseline+5(.
 Each cluster is itself formed of 2 types of elements:

-- The maximum bandwidth for all interfaces in the cluster (1 value per cluster)
+- The maximum bandwidth for all interfaces in the cluster (1 value per cluster).
-- The interface IDs of all the interfaces in the cluster (1 value per interface)
+- The interface IDs of all the interfaces in the cluster (1 value per interface).

 In core segments, the bandwidth clusters are omitted.